Sugar and Sedition - Roles Guide

 These players will be focused on the Political Support table to take turns placing resources that represent political activity, attempting to win the favour of Cuba's populace in its various major cities.

-There are five factions involved in the conflict over the future of Cuba.
+There are four factions involved in the conflict over the future of Cuba.
 Most have flexible relations with each other and are neither truly allies or enemies - so players will need to be careful when making decisions about who to work with and who to fight.

 If you wish to reserve as an entire team, numbers and role breakdowns are given for each faction below.